matthschw/edp-itk/README.md

 # edp-itk

-Integrators Toolkit for the Expert Design Plan (EDP)
+Integrators Toolkit for the Expert Design Plan (EDP).
+Please investigate the manual (edpitk.pdf) how to integrate your own technology.

 ## License